Ego Likeness: The Compass EPs

 In 2007, Ego Likeness began self-releasing the first of four EPs, collectively titled The Compass.
 The first, South, featured new songs and old remixes.

 2008 brought about the second of the Compass EPs, West, as well as their single, "The Lowest Place on Earth".
 This was supported by a US tour throughout late winter and spring.

 In 2009, the North EP is released, featuring duet with The Dark Clan and a cover of PJ Harvey's "Down by the Water."
 Ego Likeness also embarked on a tour as a supporting act for Combichrist and Julien-K.

 In 2012, the final EP in the Compass series, East, was released.
 The EP contained two original tracks, a cover of The Police's "Tea in the Sahara", and seven remixes from various artists including Angelspit and Komor Kommando.

 Metropolis Records

 2010s

 Ego Likeness were signed to Metropolis Records and released their fourth album, Breedless, on April 13, 2010.
 The album received critical acclaim from music magazines ReGen and Reflections of Darkness.

 Ego Likeness has also contributed to multiple volumes of the cancer-benefit compilations, Electronic Saviors.

 On August 14, 2012, the first single, "Treacherous Things" for the upcoming album "When the Wolves Return" was released along with a music video for the song directed by Kyle Cassidy.

 On October 29, 2013, the group announced on their official Facebook page a Winter 2013 US headlining tour with support from Servitior.

 In 2015, "When The Wolves Return" full-length album was released, along with a single featuring a dozen remixes of the album track "New Legion."

+After a brief period of inactivity (in deference to other projects) the duo released the Wolves EP in 2020 and a single covering Madonna's track, "Live to Tell," in 2023.